Khenemetneferhedjet

 Khenemetneferhedjet (ẖnm.t nfr-ḥḏ.t) was an ancient Egyptian queenly title during the Middle Kingdom.
 It was in use from the 12th to the early 18th Dynasty.
 During the 12th Dynasty it also occurred as a personal name.
 Its meaning is "united with the white crown".
 The White Crown was one part of the Double Crown of Egypt and is usually interpreted to have represented Upper Egypt, but it is also possible that while the Red Crown represented the king's earthly incarnation, the White Crown represented the eternal, godlike aspect of kingship.

+After the title of the Great Royal Wife was created, this title was phased out and not issued again, and queens who had been given the Khenemetneferhedjet title were retroactively recognized as Great Royal Wife by later dynasties.